vcdim/vcdim.github.io/content/posts/0005-setup-emacs-on-macOS-02/index.md

 ```

 ## Summary for today

 - I am able to edit the markdown file for my hugo post.
 - I am able to push commit to github within emacs.
 - Chinese fonts are displayed in a pleasant way.
 - I don't have syntax highlight for markdown file.
+- Up until today, the emacs should be blazing fast.
+- I don't have spell check, file lint, etc.